An Automated Probabilistic Asteroid Prediscovery Pipeline: Estimation of image-space covariance

 where $Q_i$ is a column of $Q$ and $h$ is a small scalar step size.
 The approximation becomes exact as $h \to 0$.

-This procedure, as opposed to sampling potentially thousands of orbits and thus performing thousands of integrations, only requires 12 integrations to obtain $\Sigma_x$, drastically reducing computational cost.
+This procedure, as opposed to sampling potentially thousands of orbits and thus performing thousands of integrations, only requires 12 orbit integrations to obtain $\Sigma_x$, drastically reducing computational cost.

 In our implementation, $Q$ is based on the eigendecomposition $\Sigma_\theta = O D O^T$, where $O$ is orthogonal and $D$ is diagonal with positive elements, so that $Q = O D^{1/2}$.
-The step size $h$ is initially set to 1, and is reduced iteratively if the shift in pixel coordinates (numerator of Eq.~\ref{eq:JQest}) is greater than 10 pixels.
+The step size $h$ is initially set to 1, and is reduced iteratively if the shift in pixel coordinates (numerator of Equation~\eqref{eq:JQest}) is greater than 10 pixels.
 In practice, the initial step size is usually sufficient for asteroids of interest.

-In the linking step (Sec.~\ref{sec:linking}), we need to estimate $\hat\Sigma^{mm'}$, the position uncertainty in image $m'$ of an orbit fitted to a candidate source in image $m$.
-We do this by picking an exemplar source $x^m_n$ in image $m$ whose best-fit orbit lands within image $m'$ (i.e. $\hat x^{mm'}_n$ is within the boundaries of $m'$) and computing the above covariance $\Sigma_x$ (Eq.~\ref{eq:covdecomp}) for $\theta_0=\hat\theta^m_n$ and $\Sigma_\theta = \hat\Sigma^m_n$.
-The resulting covariance is the $\hat\Sigma^{mm'}$ of Sec.~\ref{sec:linking}, which is used for all sources $n$ in image $m$ whose best-fit orbit intersects image $m'$.
+In the linking step (Section~\ref{sec:linking}), we need to estimate $\hat\Sigma^{mm'}$, the position uncertainty in image $m'$ of an orbit fitted to a candidate source in image $m$.
+We do this by picking an exemplar source $x^m_n$ in image $m$ whose best-fit orbit lands within image $m'$ (i.e., $\hat x^{mm'}_n$ is within the boundaries of $m'$) and computing the above covariance $\Sigma_x$ (Equation~\eqref{eq:covdecomp}) for $\theta_0=\hat\theta^m_n$ and $\Sigma_\theta = \hat\Sigma^m_n$.
+The resulting covariance is the $\hat\Sigma^{mm'}$ of Section~\ref{sec:linking}, which is used for all sources $n$ in image $m$ whose best-fit orbit intersects image $m'$.